Head of External Innnovation

 In her free time, Kate enjoys and participates in all kinds of activities that keep her active.
 She loves to travel with a preference to exotic and tropical destinations.
 She speaks English, Hungarian, Romanian (born and raised in Transylvania) and is conversational in Spanish and Italian.

-Kathryn is a data engineer with a background in the microbiome and cloud computing.
+Kathryn is a Senior Software Engineer with a background in the microbiome and cloud computing.
 At insitro Kathryn is working with the data engineering, and data science and machine learning teams to build and scale data analysis pipelines in the cloud.

 Before joining insitro, Kathryn worked at Second Genome building metagenomics pipelines and analyzing microbiome data.
 Kathryn received her Master’s in Bioinformatics from the University of Michigan and worked in Pat Schloss’ lab on projects in microbial ecology, clostridium difficile, and colorectal cancer.